ncrocfer/whatportis/README.rst

     | mysqlx         | 33060 |   tcp    | MySQL Database Extended Interface |
     +----------------+-------+----------+-----------------------------------+

+- "Why not use :code:`grep <port> /etc/services`" ?
+Simply because I want a portable command that display the output in a nice format (a pretty table).

-- `whatportis` uses the `Iana.org <http://www.iana.org/assignments/port-numbers>`_ website to get the official list of ports.
+- The tool uses the `Iana.org <http://www.iana.org/assignments/port-numbers>`_ website to get the official list of ports.
+A private script has been created to fetch regularly the website and update the **ports.db** file.
+For this reason, an :code:`update` command will be created in a future version.